-Thank you for entering the TTG Gloucester Triathlon and a big thank you to our sponsors.
+Thank you for entering the 2020 TTG City of Gloucester Triathlon and a big thank you to our sponsors.
 To make your day as enjoyable as possible and so that things run smoothly please read the following information carefully.

 Will take place in the registration area – please ask at registration for briefing times